paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5b-wildlife-restoration.md

 #### Amendments
 2019—Pub.
 L. 116–94 inserted at end “One of the purposes of this chapter is to provide financial and technical assistance to the States for the promotion of hunting and recreational shooting.”

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–40, § 1, Nov.
+25, 2025, 139 Stat.
+662, provided that: “This Act [amending [section 669b of this title](./chapter-5b-wildlife-restoration.md#section-669b)] may be cited as the ‘Wetlands Conservation and Access Improvement Act of 2025’.”

 #### Short Title of 2019 Amendment
 Pub.
 L. 116–94, div.
 P, title V, § 501(a), Dec.
 20, 2019, 133 Stat.
 3191, provided that: “This title [amending this section and sections 669a, 669c, 669g, 669h–1, and 669h–2 of this title and enacting provisions set out as a note under [section 669h–2 of this title](./chapter-5b-wildlife-restoration.md#section-669h-2)] may be cited as the ‘Modernizing the Pittman-Robertson Fund for Tomorrow’s Needs Act’.”